weareredlight/agoges/readme.md

 # WeAreRedlight Agoges

-This repo aims to share the knowledge teached in short company presentations about single subjects.
+Let's share our in-company short tech presentations with the world!

-# Agoges
+# Agoges list

 - [SQL](sql.md) by @tonygf
 - [Functional Programming in Javascript](fp_in_javascript.md) by @FranciscoMSM